joeytwiddle/promise-police/README.md

 # Caveats

+- A lot of libraries do not follow the Golden Rule: they skip doing `.catch()` because they are certain that the promise will resolve.  promise-police will detect and report these violations until a suitable regexp is added to the `ignoreList`.
+This is a pain!
+We only really want to catch violations of the Golden Rule within our app.
+  We could add `/node_modules/` as an ignore regexp.
+That would work, but it would also avoid checking many promises that we want to check: promises created inside a package but returned to the app for handling, or promises created inside app code but on a stack that was initiated from inside a package.
 - If you are using mongoose, and you create a query but forget to handle it, promise-police will not detect it.
 That's because mongoose queries do not turn into promises until you either `.exec()` or `.then()` them.
 - Not working properly in React Native.
 The information that gets logged is not very helpful.
 We probably need to use source maps for this.